DDA Disabled Access Door Systems

 Practical suggestions for complying with DDA

-- Position the door handles at a height one meter from the ground
+- Position the door handles at a height of one meter from the ground for a better wheelchair access

-- Replace the door handle if necessary by one that is easier to grip, such as a D-shape handle, and one with better colour contrast
+- Replace the door handle with one that is easier to grip, such as a D-shape handle, and one with better colour contrast

 - Make the door easier to open